jrichardsz-software-architect-tools/configurator/readme.md

 ## Api: /variables

+> At first admin login, you should set the apikey

 If you have created an app called **helicarrier-api** with at least one variable, this is how you can get its variables: